sschmid/pw-terminal-password-manager/README.md

   update                      update pw

 customization:
-  PW_KEYCHAIN                 keychain to use when not specified with -k (default: login.keychain) PW_GEN_LENGTH               length of generated passwords (default: 35) PW_CLIP_TIME                time in seconds after which the password is cleared from the clipboard (default: 45)
+  PW_KEYCHAIN                 keychain to use when not specified with -k (default: login.keychain-db) PW_GEN_LENGTH               length of generated passwords (default: 35) PW_CLIP_TIME                time in seconds after which the password is cleared from the clipboard (default: 45)
 ```